Drup/drup.github.io/_posts/2016-08-02-difflists.md

 val myfmt : (string -> string -> 'v, 'v) format
 ```

 This is the type we wanted!
 Now that we have a format type, we need to build up a `printf` function.
 What should be the type of `printf myfmt`?
 It has two holes to fill by strings and it should return a string, so the type should be `string -> string -> string`.
-Since the type of `myfmt` is `(string -> string -> 'v,`v) t`, we can use unification again.
+Since the type of `myfmt` is `(string -> string -> 'v,'v) t`, we can use unification again.

 We would have the following type: